 “It’s like my body doesn’t remember how to sleep.”

 That’s what Michael, a soldier dealing with Post Traumatic Stress Disorder, said when he came for a Reiki treatment at the military base where I volunteer.
-Reiki treatment was new to Michael, but he was willing to give it a try.
+Reiki treatment was new to Michael, but trauma and insomnia weren’t.
+He was willing to give Reiki a try.

 Lying on his back on the treatment table, Michael seemed tense, his fingers clasped tightly across his abdomen.
 I placed my hands lightly on the crown of his head.
 A few minutes later, he exhaled loudly.
 Soon his breath began to slow and his hands moved to his sides.
 A few more minutes and he was snoring.

 When the Reiki treatment ended, Michael sat up and said, “What just happened?
 I don’t remember the last time I felt this good!”

 Since then Michael has come for more Reiki treatment and has referred several of his friends, all veterans who suffer from insomnia and other trauma symptoms.
 After Reiki treatment, all reported sleeping better and feeling less anxious.

 Laura, a Navy Veteran, came to see me because, as she put it, she had too much on her plate.
 She had heard the word Reiki, but was unfamiliar with the practice or its benefits.

 A few minutes into our session, Laura’s face tensed and she bit her lower lip for a moment, then relaxed.
 When the treatment ended, I encouraged her to take her time getting up.

 She lingered a minute then said, “ I wasn’t expecting that.
 I think I put something down that I have been carrying a long time.”

 The next time I saw Laura, she told me how much better she felt, that something had definitely shifted.
 “I’m able to see things differently,” she said.